 My last post was about coding and blogging and how I think the "starting mindset" is the most useful thing I learned during my experiments on the web.
 Well, what the story from Art & Fear teaches is that only adopting the starting mindset is not enough.
 We have to adopt it over and over again.
 Eventually, we should reach quality.

 The story is also about failure and how we can learn through it.
 My newsletter is not as successful as I would like it to be.
 But I learned how to start it and curate the content I value.
 As you may have noticed, this does not look like another issue of The Weekly Cue.
-In fact, I'm retiring it to make room for pursuing a new idea, geared more towards medical students.
+In fact, I'm retiring it for now to make room for pursuing new ideas.